NvChad/nvchad.github.io/docs/config/theming.md

 ### Override default highlight groups

 - Make sure you use a valid highlight group!
-- check your theme colors in this dir :
+- Check your theme colors in this dir:

 ```shell
 ~/.local/share/nvim/site/pack/packer/opt/base46/lua/hl_themes
 ```
-- Over there, in your theme file ex : onedark.lua, only the variables from base_30 can be used in overriding your custom highlight groups.
+- In your theme file, for instance onedark.lua, only the variables from base_30 can be used in overriding your custom highlight groups.
-- You can even use hex colors in fg/bg field but its preferred to use variable names ex : blue, darker_black, one_bg etc from your theme file as it'll look better.
+- You can even use hex colors in the fg/bg field, but it's preferable to use variable names (for instance: blue, darker_black, one_bg, etc.) from your theme file as these will look better.
-- So no need to write hex colors manually!
+- No need to write hex colors manually!

 ```lua
 M.ui = {